netascode/nexus-pcv/README.md

 # nexus-pcv

 A CLI tool to perform a pre-change validation on Nexus Dashboard Insights.
-It can either work with provided JSON file(s) or a `terraform plan` output from a [Nexus as Code](https://cisco.com/go/nexusascode) project.
+It can either work with provided JSON file(s) or a `terraform plan` output from a [Network as Code](https://netascode.cisco.com) project.
 It waits for the analysis to complete and evaluates the results.

 ```
 $ nexus-pcv -h